Their mom died of COVID. They say conspiracy theories are what really killed her

 The more time they spent together, the more Stephanie became invested in her beliefs.
 Arnold says it was "tribal": "Staying in the same clique, reinforcing each other, and not getting outside opinions."

 When the COVID vaccines came along, Stephanie absolutely refused to get one because she falsely thought the shots contained tiny microchips.
-Moreover, she began avoiding her daughters, who had gotten vaccinated, because she believed false information that vaccinated people could somehow spread COVID.
+Moreover, she began avoiding her daughters, who had gotten vaccinated, because she believed false information that the vaccines were being used to somehow spread COVID.

 Arnold didn't get vaccinated, to try and keep the peace.